 Psychodynamic Counselling works by bringing the unconscious thoughts and feelings to the surface.
 There is an emphasis on the influence of the past, and on recurring patterns of relationships.
 A difficult and painful situation in the present may have its roots in the past but the individual may not be aware of the connection.

-I have gained my counselling experience practicing in local community organisations and I also work closely with the addiction support services in Warwickshire.
+I have gained my counselling experience practicing in local community organisations.
+I also work closely with support services in Warwickshire and other regions.

 I also have a professional and personal interest in addiction, including drugs, alcohol and gambling.